The Love Captive

-The Love Captive is a 1934 American drama film directed by Max Marcin and written by Karen DeWolf, adapted from Marcin's play of the same name.
+The Love Captive is a 1934 American pre-Code drama film directed by Max Marcin and written by Karen DeWolf, adapted from Marcin's play of the same name.
 The film stars Gloria Stuart, Nils Asther, Paul Kelly, Alan Dinehart, Renee Gadd, and Russ Brown.
 The film was released on June 7, 1934, by Universal Pictures.

 Plot

 A diabolical hypnotist huckster is accused of casting spells on the minds of his female patients.
-Eventually a woman and her fiance exact their revenge on him.
+Eventually a woman and her fiancé exact their revenge on him.